 Internet Service When Sailing up the East Coast of Australia

-By far, the best reception you'll get when cruising the East coast of Australia is with Telstra.
+By far, the best reception you'll get when cruising the East Coast of Australia is with Telstra.
 In saying that, it's definitely going to be spotty.
 You'll generally have better connection closer to land and closer to major cities.

 From Fraser Island to Mackay is a huge section where you'll get absolutely no service.
 Remember to plan ahead and get used to using the radio during this part of the sail.